ycpcs/cs101-spring2015/labs/lab21.md

 ---
 layout: default
-title: "Lab 21: Boing! with pointers"
+title: "Lab 21: Complex numbers"
 ---

-In this lab, we will implement a version of the bouncing character animation using a **Scene** struct type to represent the position and direction of the character.
-However, the accessor functions to initialize, render, and update the struct will use pointers to take an instance of **struct Scene**.
+In this lab you will define a struct type to represent complex numbers, create accessor functions to add, multiply, and find the magnitude of complex numbers, and then implement an interesting computation using complex numbers.

 Getting Started
 ===============